-

 Is expropriation of real estate possible?

-Yes.
-Local authorities can compulsorily acquire lands in limited circumstances such as (1) where a site is derelict and poses a danger in the community, (2) for the purpose of developing infrastructure and (3) for conservation/preservation purposes.
-Where property is compulsorily acquired by a local authority, compensation is payable to all persons with an interest in the lands.
+Yes, local authorities can compulsorily acquire land in limited circumstances such as (1) where a site is derelict and poses a danger in the community, (2) for the purpose of developing infrastructure and (3) for conservation/preservation purposes.
+Where property is compulsorily acquired by a local authority, compensation is payable to all persons with an interest in the land.
 The assessment of compensation generally falls under a number of headings of claim to include the value of the land acquired, compensation for disturbance and any diminution in value of any retained lands.

-Section 16 Industrial Development Act, 1986 (as amended by the Industrial Development (Amendment) Act 2018) (the “IDA Act”) enables the Industrial Development Agency (the “IDA”) to acquire lands either compulsorily or by agreement for the purpose of industrial development.
+The Industrial Development Acts, 1986 to 2019 (the “IDA Act“) enables the Industrial Development Agency (the “IDA“) to acquire lands either compulsorily or by agreement for the purpose of industrial development.
 A large part of the IDA’s role, under legislation, is acquiring land for development and, as a result, the IDA’s power to compulsorily acquire land is considered broad.
 The IDA can compulsorily acquire property even where the property is not immediately required but will, or is likely to be, required for the purpose of industrial development in the future.

 -